-In this section we briefly discuss and compare the history matching approach to the standard form of a full Bayesian analysis.
+In this section we briefly discuss both history matching and the standard form of a full Bayesian analysis.

-History matching is a highly computationally efficient and practical approach to identifying if a model is consistent with observed data, and, if so, utilising the key uncertainties within the problem to identify where in the input space acceptable matches lie \cite{CSBS}.
-In doing this, history matching attempts to answer efficiently some of the main questions that a modeller may have.
-In comparison, a full Bayesian framework requires full probabilistic specification of all uncertainty quantities, but provides a theoretically coherent method to obtain probabilistic answers to most scientific questions.
-For example in the context of a direct simulator, as given by \ref{breakdown1} and \ref{breakdown2}, a posterior distribution for the location of the true best input $ \bestx $ is obtained.
-Problems arise if we do not believe that such a best input $ \bestx $ actually exists, since then a posterior over this input has little meaning.
-Even if we do believe that such a best input exists, making full joint distributional specifications is challenging and frequently leads to approximations being made for mathematical convenience.
-This in turn also calls into question the meaning of the resulting posterior.
+History matching is a computationally efficient and practical approach to identifying if a model is consistent with observed data, and, if so, utilising the key uncertainties within the problem to identify where in the input space acceptable matches lie \citep{CSBS}.
+In doing this, history matching attempts to answer some of the main questions that a modeller may have.
+A full Bayesian framework requires full probabilistic specification of all uncertain quantities, providing a theoretically coherent method to obtain probabilistic answers to scientific questions.
+For example in the context of a direct simulator, as given by Equations (\ref{breakdown1}) and (\ref{breakdown2}), a posterior distribution for the location of the true best input $ \bestx $ is obtained.
+In comparision, as discussed in Section \ref{HM}, the non-implausible set resulting from a history match can be empty, thus contradicting \ian{the posited existence of $ \bestx $ and uncertainty specification associated with the ``best'' input approach}.
+Problems may arise if we do not believe that such a best input $ \bestx $ actually exists, since then a posterior over this input has little meaning.
+In addition, making full joint distributional specifications is challenging and frequently leads to approximations being made for mathematical convenience, which may call into question the meaning of the resulting posterior.